-- a healthy environment (BEES research in geology, biodiversity, water and habitats)
+- a healthy environment (BEES research in geology, biodiversity, the oceans, water and habitats).

-- sustainable, reliable energy and resource supplies (BEES research in hydrocarbons, renewables, raw materials and crops)
+- sustainable, reliable energy and resource supplies (BEES research in renewables, raw materials and crops).

-Infrastructure and platform technologies include general research laboratories, a microscopy suite (including SEM and digital facilities), laboratories for palynology, plant pathology, molecular biology (2 labs) and isotope work, a postmortem facility for cetacean and seal studies, chemical analysis facilities including HPLC and GC-MS, facilities for genome and proteome analysis, marine and freshwater holding facilities, plant growth rooms, rock cutting and thin sectioning facilities and a School workshop.
+The research infrastructure in BEES is operated as a School facility that is shared by all BEES researchers.
+Research infrastructure and platform technologies include a suite of research laboratories, including a microscopy suite with SEMs, RAMAN FT-IR system, plant pathology, molecular biology, and isotope facilities, a postmortem facility for inter alia cetacean and seal studies, chemical analysis facilities including HPLC, MALDI-TOF and GC-MS, facilities for genome and proteome analysis, marine and freshwater holding facilities, plant growth rooms for sterile and non-sterile cultures, rock cutting and thin sectioning and a School workshop.

 The School also owns two Rigid Inflatable Boats (RIBS) for inshore survey work, one dedicated for use at Lough Hyne.
 The recent developments of iCRAG and MaREI have facilitated investments in specific pieces of equipment for marine related research.
 BEES also utilises some research space in the ERI (plant growth experiments, sedimentology lab and water quality lab) and MaREI’s Beaufort Building outside the city.